seakers/ner/README.md

 ## Design Decisions
 - Crossing every possible command with every possible parameter.
 Choosing a train, val and test set from it.
+- Should design ids have more or less than 3 digits and have or not a D (?)

 ## PP (Possible Problems)
 - Presence or absence of hash symbol could affect the ability of the model to recognize an entity.